marcop135/bullframe.css/README.md

 # bullframe.css

-_bullframe.css_ is a (S)CSS framework to be used as an alternative to CSS resets.<br> It's a solid starting-point for a **IE8+**, progressive, mobile-first responsive web design.<br>
+_bullframe.css_ is a (S)CSS framework to be used as an alternative to CSS resets.
+It's a solid starting-point for a **IE8+**, progressive, mobile-first responsive web design.
-Write semantic HTML, drop the styles you need, add some polyfills if needed, and you are ready to go everywhere!
+Write semantic HTML, add some JS polyfills where needed, drop the styles you need, and you are ready to go everywhere!

 ## Best features

-- Add responsiveness as normalize as much as possible HTML elements <i>out-of-the-box</i><br>
+- Add responsiveness as normalize as much as possible HTML elements *out-of-the-box*
-- Support IE8+ and a wide range of desktop and mobile browsers<br>
+- Support IE8+ and a wide range of desktop and mobile browsers
-- Mobile-First Responsive Web Design ready<br>
+- Mobile-First Responsive Web Design ready
-- Progressive Enhancement development ready<br>
+- Progressive Enhancement development ready
-- Flexible images and media elements (video, audio, iframe, embed) by default<br>
+- Flexible images and media elements (video, audio, iframe, embed) by default
-- Flexible, cross-browser HTML5 form elements by default<br>
+- Flexible, cross-browser HTML5 form elements by default
-- Simple 12-columns fluid grid system IE8+<br>
+- Simple 12-columns fluid grid system IE8+
-- Choose utility classes (e.g. '.h1', '.clearfix') or not (classless)<br>
+- Use utility classes (e.g. '`<p class=".h1">`', '`<div class="clearfix">`') or not (classless)
-- Dark mode included<br>
+- Dark mode included
-- Lightweight: just 10KB~ minified/gzipped (Bootstrap is 10 times more)<br>
+- Lightweight: just 10KB~ minified/gzipped (Bootstrap is 10 times more)

 ## How to use it